AidenKerr/genetic-v2/README.md

 ### Fitness Function

 The fitness function uses the [DeltaE](http://zschuessler.github.io/DeltaE/) library to quantify color differences.
+Once the color difference is calculated, I subtract it from 100 to create the fitness.

 I could have used Euclidean distance, but the DeltaE library quantifies color difference based on human vision.
 [Read more here.](http://zschuessler.github.io/DeltaE/learn/)